-The department considers the applications for immigration permits of prospective immigrants who wish to settle in the relevant provinces.
-In terms of new regulations, regions will be responsible for issuing permits previously issued by the regional committees in respect of permanent residence.
+The DHA considers the applications for immigration permits of prospective immigrants who wish to settle in the relevant provinces.
+In terms of new regulations, regions will be responsible for issuing permits previously issued by the regional committees, in respect of permanent residence.
 They will also do so in respect of temporary residence.
-Enquiries in this regard may be made to the nearest office of the Department of Home Affairs in South Africa, to missions abroad, or to the Director-General of Home Affairs for the attention of the Directorate: Permitting in Pretoria.
+Enquiries in this regard may be made to the nearest office of the DHA in South Africa, to missions abroad, or to the DG of the DHA for the attention of the Directorate: Permitting, in Pretoria.

-The department started addressing the permanent residence backlog from August 2012.
-It is currently prioritising temporary residence permits, as this category of foreigners is at risk of being in the country illegally if their applications are not finalised in time.
+The department has prioritised temporary residence permits, as this category of foreigners is at risk of being in the country illegally, if their applications are not finalised in time.

-The department will prioritise applications for permanent residence permits from holders of quota work permits and exceptional skills work permits in line with the country’s objective of attracting critical skills.
+The DHA will prioritise applications for permanent residence permits from holders of quota work permits and exceptional skills work permits, in line with the country’s objective of attracting critical skills.

 Approximately 295 000 Zimbabweans applied for the permit.
 Just over 245 000 permits were issued, with the balance being denied due to lack of passports or non-fulfilment of other requirements.

-Since then, the DHA developed a proposal with regard to the new ZSP and it was accepted by Cabinet in August 2014.
-Zimbabwean nationals, who are in possession of the DZP permits, were eligible to apply for the ZSP.
-However, this is only if they wish to extend their stay in South Africa.
-Certain conditions to be fulfilled included a valid Zimbabwean passport; evidence of employment, business, or accredited study and a clear criminal record.
+The new ZSP was accepted by Cabinet in August 2014.
+Zimbabwean nationals who were in possession of the DZP permits were eligible to apply for the ZSP if they wished to extend their stay in South Africa.
+Certain conditions applied, which included a valid Zimbabwean passport; evidence of employment, business, or accredited study, and a clear criminal record.

-The ZSP will allow permit-holders to live, work, conduct business, and study in South Africa for the duration of the permit, which is valid until 31 December 2017.
+The ZSP allowed permit-holders to live, work, conduct business and study in South Africa for the duration of the permit, which would be valid until 31 December 2017.

-VFS Global, a worldwide outsourcing and technology services specialist for diplomatic missions and governments, managed applications for ZSP permits.
-The DHA adjudicated applications.
+VFS Global managed applications for ZSP permits while the DHA adjudicated applications.
 VFS opened four new offices in provinces where it was anticipated that there would be large numbers of applicants.
 These were Gauteng, Western Cape, Limpopo and Mpumalanga.
 The new offices were in addition to the 11 offices already opened, all of which dealt with ZSP applications.

-ZSP permit-holders, who wished to stay in South Africa after the expiry of their ZSP, should return to Zimbabwe to apply for mainstream visas and permits under the Immigration Act.
+ZSP permit-holders, who wished to stay in South Africa after the expiry of their ZSP, would need to return to Zimbabwe to apply for mainstream visas and permits under the Immigration Act of 2020.

 In January 2016, the Lesotho Special Permit (LSP) was launched.
 The purpose of the programme is to to regularise the stay of Lesotho nationals currently residing in South Africa illegally.

-The special permits will be valid for four years.
-They will expire on 31 December 2019.
-More than 400 000 Lesotho nationals stood to benefit from the LSP.
+The special permits will be valid for four years, until 31 December 2019.

 Government Printing Works

-The Government Printing Works, a division of the Department of Home Affairs, is a South African security printing specialist that deals with the printing of passports, visas, birth certificates, smart-card identification documents and examination materials, as well as government stationery and publications, such as tender bulletins and government gazettes.
+The GPW is a South African security printing specialist that deals with the printing of passports, visas, birth certificates, smart identity cards and examination materials, as well as government stationery and publications, such as tender bulletins and government gazettes.